fymao1205/proj_CurrentStatusMSM/README.md

 # Introduction

-This repository houses the R code used for simulation studies within the project titled “An augmented pseudo-likelihood approach for population-level modeling of HPV infection and cervical precancer natural history using current-status data.”
-Inside, there are two folders.
-One folder labeled utility contains all utility functions; the other folder labeled sim contains the running scripts designed for executing simulations.
+This repository houses the R code used for simulation studies within the project titled “*An augmented pseudo-likelihood approach for population-level modeling of HPV infection and cervical precancer natural history using current-status data*” Inside, there are two folders.
+One folder labeled *utility* contains all utility functions; the other folder labeled *sim* contains the running scripts designed for executing simulations.

 # utility